o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 Internal tests of O3DE Editor functionality should use [EditorPythonBindings](/docs/user-guide/testing/parallel-pattern/).
 This helps expose editor C++ interfaces to Python.
 These tests almost always require the `TEST_SERIAL` flag.

 External tests at the Operating System level often use the [LyTestTools](/docs/user-guide/testing/lytesttools/) module, which simplifies interacting with O3DE applications.
-Tests using these tools are discussed more at .
 These tests often use the `TEST_SERIAL` flag.